Yry01/project-insomnia/README.md

 You need to log in to our application by using your email or Google account.
 Press W A S D to move and press G to make a call.
 You can only make a call when there are other users in the chat-town.
 After you make a call, you can press M to mute or H to hang on.

-## Complexity points picked
+## Libraries used

-1. socket io 2 points
+1. socket io
-2. peerjs 2 points
+2. peerjs
-3. pixijs 2 points
+3. pixijs
-4. google auth 1 point
+4. google auth

-Note: We talked to Cho and he said our group only need to do 7 complexity points, because there are no other complexity points fit our project.

 ### Alpha version